-Public authority should incentivize, including through funding, higher education institutions to cocreate strategies and policies on diversity, equity and inclusion at institutional level with a wide range of stakeholders, including student unions, staff unions, representatives from underrepresented, disadvantaged and vulnerable groups of students and staff, representatives of local communities, etc. Public authority incentivizes higher education institutions to assess the impact of their social dimension strategies and policies.
-Higher education institutions should include representatives of underrepresented, disadvantaged and vulnerable students and staff in those assessments.
+- Public authority incentivizes, including through funding, higher education institutions to co-create strategies and policies on diversity, equity and inclusion at institutional level with a wide range of stakeholders, including student unions, staff unions, representatives from underrepresented, disadvantaged and vulnerable groups of students and staff, representatives of local communities, etc. - Public authority incentivizes higher education institutions to assess impact of their social dimension strategies and policies. - Public authority provides recommendations to higher education institutions to include representatives of underrepresented, disadvantaged and vulnerable students and staff in those assessments.